alexey-dc/rack_experiments/README.md

 # Rack experiments
 These experiments explore certain behavior of [Rack](https://github.com/rack/rack), [Puma](https://puma.io/), [Sinatra](http://sinatrarb.com/):
-- Single-threadedness
+- Single-threadedness (does each request get processed on just 1 thread which blocks for I/O?)
-- Multi-threadedness
+- Multi-threadedness (to what degree is what data exposed to sibling threads in each framework?)
-- Multi-process/clustered mode
+- Multi-process/clustered mode (when running Puma, what is shared across processes, what can be exposed?)
-- Various forms of lobals and their interaction across threads (Top Level Namespace, $-variables, Thread/Fiber storage)
+- Various forms of lobals and their interaction across threads/processes (Top Level Namespace, $-variables, Thread/Fiber storage)
-- Access to the data of a Rack/Sinatra request (`env`) from Plain Ol' Ruby Classes
+- Access to the data of a Rack/Sinatra request (`env`) from Ruby classes
 - Storing data in fiber-local/thread-local storage for cross-application access

 # Tl;dr: Experiments and results
-These are links to README.md of the individual experiments that describe the premise/observation/conclusion - but it definitely helps to read the code in each to understand the setup.
-Fortunately, the code is very similar between them, and usually minimal - to test 1-2 specific things.
+Each experiment has a README.md with a premise/observation/conclusion - it helps to read the code in each to understand the setup.
+The code is similar/incremental across tests, usually just testing 1-2 aspects of behavior.

 They build up from foundations (e.g. exploring Rack's initial single-threaded model) to exploring various forms of globals in Ruby and the extent to which they are available across threads: `$` globals, Top Level Namespace, fiber-local.
 Sinatra's env and its interaction with plain ruby objects is explored, and put into a multi-threded context with globals.